SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

     autoregressive spectrum is based on the estimation of an AR(30) process, while the Tukey periodogram is a non-parametric estimator that introduces some degree of smoothing in the periodogram.
-In order to decide whether a the series has a seasonal component that is predictable (stable) enough the tests use visual criteria and formal tests that rely on two basic principles: a) the peaks associated to seasonal frequencies should be larger than the median spectrum for all frequencies and, b) the peaks should exceed the spectrum of the two adjacent values by more than a critical value.
+In order to decide whether the series has a seasonal component that is predictable (stable) enough the tests use visual criteria and formal tests that rely on two basic principles: a) the peaks associated to seasonal frequencies should be larger than the median spectrum for all frequencies and b) the peaks should exceed the spectrum of the two adjacent values by more than a critical value.
-    When such case is detected, the test results are displayed in green.
+    When these principes are met, the test results are displayed in green.
     The statistical significance of each one of the seasonal peaks (i.e. frequencies
     $\frac{\pi}{6},\ \frac{\pi}{3},\ \frac{\pi}{2},\ \frac{2\pi}{3},\ \frac{5\pi}{6}\text{ }$and
-    $\pi$ corresponding to 1, 2, 3, 4, 5 and 6 cycles per year) is also
+    $\pi$ corresponding to 1, 2, 3, 4, 5 and 6 cycles per year) are also
     displayed.

-11. Auto-regressive spectrum is a test that originates from the X-13ARIMA-SEATS program.
+11. The auto-regressive spectrum test is a test that originates from the X-13ARIMA-SEATS program.
 It is based on the spectral density (spectrum) function, which reformulates the content of the stationary time series' autocovariances in terms of amplitudes at